 A mask limit test can be applied to a spectrum for automated tests and you can even use the AWG and spectrum mode together to perform swept scalar network analysis.

-More videos on spectrum analysis can be found in our video library:
+Click below for more videos on spectrum analysis within our library: